Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-07-13-TextBlocks.md

 ```

-Following is the output of second example.
+Following is the output of the second example.
-We can see initial 4 spaces which are common are removed in output.
+We can see the initial 4 spaces that are common are removed in output.

 ```
 |    First line of test block